webrtc-rs/webrtc/examples/play-from-disk-h26x/README.md

 ### Run play-from-disk-h26x with your browsers SessionDescription as stdin

-The `output.h264` you created should be in the same directory as `play-from-disk-h26x`.
+The `output.h264` or `output.265` you created should be in the same directory as `play-from-disk-h26x`.
 In the jsfiddle the top textarea is your browser, copy that and:

 #### Linux/macOS